Shamir-Lab/Logrank-Inaccuracies/README.md

 The data needed to reproduce the clusternomics and murine model of endotoxemia are available in this repository.

 # Contact
-You can contact me at nimrodrap@gmail.com.
+You can contact me at nimrodrap at gmail dot com.

 # Citation